Ruby & Quentin: Plot

 Ruby manages to bribe the psychiatric nurse (who also works for Vogel) into helping him escape.
 Quentin has his own plan: they'll escape with help from a drunken long-time friend who drives a crane.

 Vogel's bodyguards tried to catch Ruby three times.
 Ruby and Quentin steal two of Vogel's cars and his bodyguards get them back.
 Ruby is desperate to get rid of Quentin, but every attempt goes wrong.
 They break into a mansion to steal some clothes, but the owner is a former jockey, half their size.
 They dressing in his wife's Chanel outfits, then change clothes with two homophobes.
-Quentin steals a series of police cars and after Ruby dislocates his shoulder, puts it back in join…
+Quentin steals a series of police cars and after Ruby dislocates his shoulder, puts it back into the socket.

 They make a run for Quentin's home village, and in the derelict bistro where Quentin plans to open a café one day, they meet a homeless woman who has a striking similarity to Vogel's dead wife.
 Ruby falls for her, gives her some money and drops her off at a hotel to give her a new start.

 They blag their way into Vogel's lair and a shoot-out results in an incapacitated Vogel, and Quentin supposedly mortally wounded.
 Ruby, as much to his own surprise as anyone else's, expresses his grief for Quentin, who tricks him into actually promising to open a bistro with him after he recovers.